If /etc/resolv.conf contains the LAN gateway (a white DSL modem with some green lights on it),

 The delay disappears when trying wget -4 http://... so educated people immediately know that this is ipv6 issue.
 These educated people say that ipv6 could altogether be disabled by running

-sysctl net.ipv6.conf.all.disable_ipv6=1or by modifying /etc/defaults/grub file adding the option `ipv6.disable=1', so that one of the lines looks like this:
+sysctl net.ipv6.conf.all.disable_ipv6=1or by modifying /etc/default/grub file adding the option `ipv6.disable=1', so that one of the lines looks like this:

 GRUB_CMDLINE_LINUX_DEFAULT="ipv6.disable=1 quiet"and then running `/usr/sbin/update-grub' to update grub.
 This did not help with wget and mutt.